DeforaOS/libc/README.md

 They are generated with the `configure` tool from the DeforaOS Project, found at <http://www.defora.org/os/project/16/configure>.

-This tool is therefore necessary to generate Makefiles for development versions of the library.
+This tool is necessary to generate Makefiles for development versions of the library.

 Compiling programs against libc